Frequently asked questions

 A major problem with Concorde was its size.
 The airplane had more seats than could be filled at the required prices, flying much of the time with only 1 in 4 seats filled by paying passengers.
 Overture has 55–75 seats, carrying about as many people as the premium cabin in a typical widebody aircraft.
 If a widebody aircraft can fly with a good load factor—the percentage of seats filled—we expect to operate Overture with a similar schedule and good load factors.

-Overture is in the early design stages, and we’re targeting the mid-2020s for it to enter service.
+Overture is in the early design stages, and we’re targeting the mid-2020s for flight testing.
 We will pursue rigorous airworthiness testing and FAA certification on an aggressive timeline, and we will never compromise on safety or cut corners.

 Total operating cost per seat-mile is comparable to subsonic business class.